MaksBal/LenovoConsMode/README.md

 # LenovoConsMode

-A simple bash script to turn ON and OFF Comeservation Mode on Lenovo laptops Unless you have Lenovo Legion 5, you will have to find the right path for your conservation_mode file use following command: sudo find / -type f -name conservation_mode
+A simple bash script to turn ON and OFF Comeservation Mode on Lenovo laptops.

+Unless you have Lenovo Legion 5, you will have to find the right path for your conservation_mode file.

+Use following command:
+sudo find / -type f -name conservation_mode
 Copy and replace the path in the file with location of your file.